 Jordan plays Bryan Stevenson, who came out of law school driven to right the injustices visited on poor communities — and he went to the right place when he set up shop in Alabama and began representing death-row inmates.
 His biggest case turns out to be Walter McMillian, framed for the murder of a young white woman with the help of two compromised witnesses and no physical evidence.

 Stevenson, of course, learns about the difficulties in fighting racial injustice in the Deep South, from the strip search he endures when he first tries to visit prison clients, to bomb threats and late-night traffic stops at the hands of cops with their guns drawn.

 Jordan communicates volumes with glances and grunts, but he’s also playing a man who loves to deliver statements of purpose: Stevenson gives big speeches in court but also in the office and in the car and across the dining-room table.
-It’s a bit much sometimes, though a pre-screening speech from the real-life Stevenson suggests that it’s probably pretty accurate, too.
+It’s a bit much sometimes, though a pre-screening speech at TIFF from the real-life Stevenson suggests that it’s probably pretty accurate, too.

 Foxx has less to say, because McMillian has been beaten down to the point where he initially thinks the young lawyer is wasting his time.
 It’s the actor’s strongest performance in years as a man who finds a glimmer of light buried beneath layers of hopelessness and defeat.